fabiospampinato/vscode-todo-plus/README.md

 - **Custom colors**: all colors can be customized
 - **Custom special tags**: special tags' names and their colors can be customized
 - **Timekeeping**: you can mark todos as started and track elapsed time until completion
-- **Archive**: you can move completed todos to a special "Archive" section with a shortcut
+- **Archive**: you can move finished todos to a special "Archive" section with a shortcut
 - **Embedded todos**: it's common to have //TODO or //FIXME comments to your code, this extension can detect those as well
+- **Statistics**: some statistics about your todos

 ## Install